Search Menu

 In the early weeks of bringing home a new puppy, many owners are overwhelmed.
-There are supplies to shop for, appointments to make, and lots of training to be done.
-Setting up the right behaviors and expectations during puppyhood is essential, and it starts with puppy obedience training classes.
+There are supplies to shop for, appointments to make, and getting your home ready for a new member of the family.
+Setting up the right behaviors and expectations during puppyhood is essential, and it starts with puppy obedience training.

-There are many factors that go into choosing the right obedience training classes for you and your puppy.
-Certainly, distance is a consideration; however, convenience shouldn’t be the only factor that influences your decision.
-Other things like training methods, appropriate classes for your needs, compatibility of the instructor’s personality with yours, and certifications of the instructor should also play a role.
+There are many factors that go into choosing the right method of obedience training your puppy.
+When it comes to classes, distance is a consideration; however, convenience shouldn’t be the only factor that influences your decision.
+Other things like training methods, appropriate classes for your needs, compatibility of the instructor’s personality with yours, and qualifications of the instructor should also play a role.
+You may even find that if your puppy has adequate opportunities to socialize, he might benefit from personalized training at home.

 Puppy Training: Home or Away?

 Home training may allow you and your dog to focus more on each other.
-Group class training helps your dog learn to focus, even when there are distractions from other dogs.
+Group class training helps your dog learn to focus when there are distractions from other dogs.

-One benefit of home training is that it is private — you and your trainer can focus on things you particularly want your dog to learn, while at group classes you may spend time on things you don’t personally find important.
-In some cases, you may not have any choice but to train at home; remote or rural areas may not have a local training school where you can take group classes.
+One benefit of home training is that it is private — you and your personal or tech-based trainer can focus on things you particularly want your dog to learn, while at group classes you may spend time on general issues.
+In some cases, you may not have any choice but to train at home; remote or rural areas may not have a local training school or club where you can take group classes.

 Choosing an Obedience Training Instructor

-Most training schools are happy to allow you to attend and observe a class or two to be sure the style of instruction fits with your beliefs (leave you pup at home for this.)
-Most dogs learn best through positive reinforcement training; rewarding the dog for making the right choice and withholding rewards, or ignoring the dog for making an incorrect choice.
+Most training schools are happy to allow you to attend and observe a class or two to be sure the style of instruction fits with your beliefs (leave your pup at home for this.)
+Most dogs learn best through positive reinforcement training; rewarding the dog for making the right choice.

 When observing a class, take note of the dogs; do they look happy?
 Relaxed?
 Excited to work?
 Is the instructor encouraging dogs and owners?
 Does the class seem to be run in a safe and effective manner?
 If you don’t feel comfortable at a particular training school, your dog won’t either, and you’ll be setting your dog up to fail.
-Keep looking for a school where you feel comfortable; both you and your dog will succeed best in this environment.
+Keep looking for a school or a method that makes you feel comfortable; both you and your dog will succeed best in this environment.

 Trainer vs. Behaviorist